Home Research About

 About Me

-I am a research assistant at the Federal Reserve Board of Governors in Washington D.C., in the Division of International Finance.
 In June 2022, I graduated from UCLA with a B.S. in Mathematics/Economics and a Specialization in Computing.
+I then worked as a research assistant at the Federal Reserve Board of Governors in Washington D.C., in the Division of International Finance.

 My primary technical skills are Stata, Python, and HTML/CSS (I designed this website!).